Garry Runciman, 3rd Viscount Runciman of Doxford: Background

 Runciman was the son of Leslie Runciman, 2nd Viscount Runciman of Doxford, by his second wife, Katherine Schuyler Garrison.
-British historian Sir Steven Runciman was his uncle.
-He was educated at Eton College, where he was an Oppidan Scholar, and Trinity College, Cambridge.
+The British historian Sir Steven Runciman was his uncle.

-Runciman inherited the viscountcy on the death of his father in 1989.
+Runciman was educated at Eton College, where he was an Oppidan Scholar, and Trinity College, Cambridge.
+He inherited the viscountcy on the death of his father in 1989.

 Career

-Runciman joined the faculty of Trinity College, Cambridge in the 1950s as a historical sociologist and became a junior research fellow after submitting a thesis entitled Plato's Later Epistemology.
+Runciman joined the faculty of Trinity College, Cambridge, in the 1950s as a historical sociologist and became a junior research fellow after submitting a thesis entitled Plato's Later Epistemology.
 In the 1960s he became primarily a sociologist.
 He became a senior research fellow in 1971, researching in the field of comparative and historical sociology.
 Runciman's principal research interest was the application of neo-Darwinian evolutionary theory to cultural and social selection.

 He held honorary degrees from King's College London and the Universities of Edinburgh, Oxford, and York.
 He was also an Honorary Foreign Member of the American Academy of Arts and Sciences and an Honorary Bencher of Inner Temple.
 He was elected to the British Academy in 1975 and served as its president from 2001 to 2005.
 Runciman was also an honorary fellow of Nuffield College, Oxford.

 Official and parliamentary work

 Runciman was invited by the Governor of the Bank of England to serve on the Securities and Investment Board (later to become the Financial Services Authority), from which he retired in 1998.

 Runciman chaired the British Government's Royal Commission on Criminal Justice, established in 1991 and which continued Sir John May's inquiry into the convictions of the Maguire Seven and encompassed further miscarriages of justice.
 It reported to parliament in 1993.
 As a result, the Criminal Appeal Act 1995 established the Criminal Cases Review Commission as an executive Non-Departmental Public Body.

 Runciman was a member of the House of Lords as a hereditary peer from the time he inherited the viscountcy on 1 September 1989.
 He spoke 26 times in the chamber until 11 November 1999 when he lost his right to sit there when the bulk of the hereditary peers were removed by the House of Lords Act 1999.
-Runciman sat for a subsequent by-election to the Lords in 2010 to fill the Crossbench hereditary seat vacancy following the death of the Viscount Colville of Culross; the House seat went to the Earl of Clancarty.
+Runciman sat for a subsequent by-election to the Lords in 2010 to fill the Crossbench hereditary seat vacancy following the death of Lord Colville of Culross; the House seat went to the Earl of Clancarty.